Culinary Arts 12

 Italian 12

-This course builds on Italian 11 and further develops the skills of listening, writing, reading and speaking with the emphasis on communicative competence.
+This course builds on Italian 11 and further develops listening, writing, reading and speaking skills, emphasizing communicative competence.
 Language structures and vocabulary are reviewed as the student is exposed to more complex grammar, vocabulary and reading selections.

 Spanish 12

-This course builds on Spanish 11 and further develops the skills of listening, writing, reading and speaking with the emphasis on communicative competence.
+This course builds on Spanish 11 and further develops listening, writing, reading and speaking skills, emphasizing communicative competence.
 Language structures and vocabulary are reviewed as the student is exposed to more complex grammar, vocabulary and reading selections.

 Comparative World Religions